 Marblemount is a tiny town located in the state of Washington.
 With a population of 286 people and just one neighborhood, Marblemount is the 315th largest community in Washington.

-Marblemount is a blue-collar town, with 58.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Marblemount, you'll notice that it is more blue-collar than most other communities in America.
+58.43% of Marblemount’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Marblemount is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Marblemount who work in food service (24.72%), office and administrative support (4.49%), and maintenance occupations (4.49%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Marblemount has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Marblemount has few renters and college students.
 But the biggest reason it is quieter in Marblemount than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Marblemount may be for you.

-Being a small town, Marblemount does not have a public transit system used by locals to get to and from work.
+Marblemount is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Marblemount has a very low overall level of education: only 9.09% of people over 25 hold a 4-year college degree or higher.